julianrosenberger/IntroCS/IntroCS_OOP.md

 This gift is packed by Nele
 ```

-## Now it's time to combine everything and bring it all together.
+## Now it's time to bring it all together.

 ```python
 class Gift():